 Physics is the study of the laws of the Universe, and the topics it covers are broad.
 Obvious examples of physics fields related to space are astrophysics and space plasma physics, but there are many areas that are indirectly related.

 Fundamental Physics in Space

-Space offers a unique environment for many physicists to carry out fundamental physics experiments that compliment those done on Earth.
-An example of this is in particle physics, where the Alpha Magnetic Spectrometer mounted on the International Space Station is being used to investigate the possible existance of Dark Matter, which is predicted by cosmologists, but could have significant consequences for the standard model of physics.
+Space offers a unique environment for many physicists to carry out fundamental physics experiments that complement those done on Earth.
+An example of this is in particle physics, where the Alpha Magnetic Spectrometer mounted on the International Space Station is being used to investigate the possible existence of dark matter, which is predicted by cosmologists, but could have significant consequences for the standard model of physics.

 Investigating the activity of Sun and it's relationship with Earth is interesting from a scientific standpoint, since it had a major influence on the development of the Solar System to date, but it is also important to investigate this with respect to discovering.
 Solar physics sits at an intersection of many physics disciplines, including electromagnetism, fluid dynamics and high energy physics.
 Find out more about solar physics in the UK.

 Astrophysics is the study of the physics behind the characteristics of the heavenly bodies, such as stars, galaxies and black holes.
 Astrophysicists work on both the acquisition of data about these bodies and trying to understand their physics and origins.
 Find out more about astrophysics.

 There are many other areas of space technology and science where physicists work, such as the creation of new detectors and communications equipment used across the space sector.

 Most physics courses will teach general maths and physics in the first couple of years of the degree, usually with some experimental modules as well.
 In the subsequent years you will be able to specialise in learning about the areas of physics that you are interested in.
 Quite often the topics available will depend on the special focus of the university you are at, so make sure to check these out before!
 Some topics that are generally studied are: